charisgao/Twitter/README.md

 Describe any challenges encountered while building the app.

+- I faced some challenges with the reply, retweet, and favorite functionality.
+Specifically with the reply feature, I had difficulty with having the @ load automatically in the compose activity page.
+However, I was able to do this by passing extras with the intent and adding parameters to the POST request.
+- I also faced some challenges with applying scrolling effects to the toolbar since I got confused with the action bar in the app with adding my own new action bar and toolbar.
+After running the app, I had two action bars.
+I realized later on that I had to set the original action bar to no action bar and ensure that the menu items and styling applied to the new toolbar.

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing